USA Employment Opportunities for International Students

 The training, which must be directly related to the student's major field of study, is defined as "alternate work-study, internship, cooperative education, or any other type of required internship or practicum, which is offered by sponsoring employers through cooperative agreements with the school" (Title 8, Code of Federal Regulations, Part 214.2 (f)(10).

-CPT opportunities that have the curriculum set up so internship jobs are mandatory and are part of the whole program or course of study, require students to begin their curricular training immediately, usually in the first or second semester of the first year of study.
+HTIR Work Study, locates graduate schools which have mandatory CPT.
+That is, the school has CPT opportunities, which are set up to have the curriculum require paid internship jobs and these jobs are part of the whole program or course of study.
+Mandatory CPT requires students to begin their curricular training immediately, usually in the first of the first year of study.
 This is very different than CPT opportunities offered at many universities where the applicant cannot start the CPT employment until he/she has been in school for at least one academic year (usually nine months).

 F-1 students are legally allowed to work at least 20 hours a week in on-campus employment.
 Students can begin working on-campus as soon as they have located a job.
 This type of employment can be any position that involves the school.
 For example, being a tutor, assisting a professor as an assistant, or working in the library are just a few of the many types of school employment opportunities available to international students.